How to claim working and child tax credits

 If you have children

 If they were born before April 6 2017, you can get child tax credits for each person you’re responsible for until they’re 16, or until they’re 20 if they stay in full-time education or approved training.
 If you have any children after 6 April 2017, you can usually only get child tax credits for them if they're your first or second child.
-You should check if you can get child tax credits before you apply.
+Universal Credit has replaced child tax credits for most people, you should check if you can get child tax credits before you apply.

 If you share care of your children with another person, for example their other parent, the person who spends most time looking after the children should claim.